plutext/docx4j-eXist/README.md

 - Load and Save both work
 - but note http://exist.2174344.n4.nabble.com/RC2-s-WebDAV-404-s-on-character-td4657976.html

+REST
+- Load and Save both work
+- very similar to WebDAV, but no need to create collections, and note handling of [Content_Types].xml

 XML:DB
 - Load and Save both work
 - xmldb/ExistUnzippedPartStore.java writes %5BContent_Types%5D.xml which is what we want...